shankie-codes/proper-build/README.md

 docker run --rm -ti -v $(PWD):/source --name proper-build properdesign/proper-build sass
 ```

+### Custom config

+By default, the image bakes in a set of paths that are defined in `/build/proper-config.json`.
+You can override these paths by volume-mapping your own proper-config.json adding the following to your `docker run`:

+`-v proper-config.json:/build/proper-config.json`

+You can also override any of the other configuration files (e.g. package.json, gulpfile.js or config.rb) by volume-mapping them into `/build`

 ### Aliasing

 Typing out all of that is a bit of a drag.
 You can make this less painful by adding something like this to your `.bash_profile`, `.bashrc` or whatever